Starting salary €16,000 + commission

-Usually Recruitment Consultant roles will be office-based, though you may sometimes be required to travel and meet with clients.
-Office hours will usually be between 8.30am – 6pm, however, you may be required to work later, especially to contact candidates who may be unavailable during working hours.
+Usually Recruitment Consultant roles are based in an office, though you may need to travel and meet with clients.
+Alongside this, office hours are usually between 8.30am – 6pm, however, you may have to work later, especially to contact candidates who are unavailable during working hours.

 Though roles within different sectors may entail different duties, there will usually be a list of general responsibilities, such as:

 - Using sales and marketing techniques, in addition to networking to attract business from client companies

 - Visiting clients to build and develop relationships

 - Developing a thorough understanding of clients, their industry, their work culture and environment

 - Advertising vacancies by composing adverts in a range of media, such as newspapers, websites, magazines

 - Headhunting – identifying and approaching suitable candidates who may already be in work

 - Potentially using candidate databases to identify the right person for the client’s vacancy

 - receiving and reviewing applications, managing interviews and tests and creating a shortlist of candidates for the client;